 Driving Directions to Paria Townsite in Paria Rainbow Mountains

-Here is access information from the nearest towns in this area.
+Here is access information from the nearest towns in this area, which are our favorite towns in Southern Utah.
 If you’re planning on hiking, which is an excellent idea, as the trails in this part of Utah are breathtaking, check out this detailed map of hiking trails.

 - Distance: Approximately 33.5 miles east of Kanab.